 October 10, USS Wayne E. Meyer was commissioned during a 1 p.m. ceremony at Penn's Landing, Philadelphia.

 October 26, DDG 108 pulled into Mayport Naval Station for a brief port call.

-November 2, The destroyer arrived in Santo Domingo, Dominican Republic, for a goodwill port visit.
+November 2, The Wayne E. Meyer anchored off Santo Domingo, Dominican Republic, for a goodwill port visit.

 November 8, USS Wayne E. Meyer pulled into Chaguaramas, Trinidad and Tobago, for a scheduled port call.

-November 14, The Meyer arrived in Cartagena, Columbia, for a scheduled port visit.
+November 14, The guided-missile destroyer arrived in Cartagena, Columbia, for a scheduled port visit.

-November 18, The guided-missile destroyer pulled into Vasco Nunez de Balboa Naval Base in Panama City for a routine port visit after transiting Suez Canal.
+November 18, The Meyer moored at Vasco Nunez de Balboa Naval Base in Panama City for a brief port call after transiting Suez Canal.

 November 27, DDG 108 arrived in Manzanillo, Mexico, for a goodwill port visit.

-December 4, The Wayne E. Meyer arrived at its new homeport of Naval Base San Diego after a six-week transit from Naval Station Norfolk.
+December 4, USS Wayne E. Meyer arrived at its new homeport of Naval Base San Diego after a six-week transit from Naval Station Norfolk.